 Requests for Proposal

-CESU Request for Statement of Interest: Natural and Cultural Resource Management Support Responses to this Request for Statements of Interest will be used to identify potential investigators for a project to be funded by Fort McCoy which provides professional and technical support for its Natural and Cultural Resource Programs in order to facilitate successful implementation of the 16 USC 670c-1 Sikes Act, the National Historic Preservation Act and other applicable regulatory mandates.
-Approximately $450,000 is expected to be available to support this project.
+CESU Request for Statement of Interest: Natural Resources Support, Fort A.P.
+Hill, Virginia Responses to this Request for Statements of Interest will be used to identify potential investigators for a project to be funded by Fort A.P.
+Hill which provides professional and technical support for its Natural Resources Program in order to facilitate successful implementation of the 16 USC 670c-1 Sikes Act.
+Approximately $94,000 is expected to be available to support this project.
 Additional funding may be available for follow on work in subsequent fiscal years to the successful Recipient/Awardee.
-Review of Statements of Interest will begin August 22, 2017.
+Review of Statements of Interest will begin June 12, 2018.

 Student Opportunities: Scholarships, Fellowships, Internships